j4ck4l-24/ctf-writeups/nullcon goa 2023/TypicalBoss/TypicalBoss.md

 ## Exploiting the Vulnerability

-To exploit this vulnerability, we need to find a string whose SHA-1 hash starts with '0e'.
+To exploit this vulnerability, we need to find a value whose SHA-1 hash starts with '0e'.
 One common technique for this is known as Type Juggling.
 More details about this technique can be found [here](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Type%20Juggling/README.md).

 For instance, the SHA-1 hash of '10932435112' starts with '0e', so in PHP, it will be interpreted as 0.